komed3/cmpstr/README.md

 - Customizable normalization with global flags and caching.
 - Asynchronous support for non-blocking workflows.
 - Extensible with custom algorithms and filters.
-- TypeScript definitions for better developer experience.
+- TypeScript declarations for better developer experience.

 ## Installation